tonyoconnell/onevercel/src/pages/free-license.md

 - Open source applications and integrations

 ## 3. License Compatibility
-This license is compatible with all major open-source licenses, including:
+This license is designed to be compatible with all major open-source licenses, including:
 - MIT License
 - Apache License 2.0
 - GNU General Public License (GPL)